matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

 With AI-driven software development tooling, the coding process has become dramatically faster, and, in the wrong hands, significantly more dangerous.

 The core problem in software engineering is, and always has been, competence and domain knowledge.
 Writing the code was never the hard part.
 As [I've written previously](what-matters.md), AI tools can write your boilerplate and regurgitate common structural patterns all day long.
-But much like with any creative act, AI cannot have novel "thoughts".
+But AI cannot have truely novel or creative "thoughts".
 It is essentially a spicy autocomplete that does a fantastic impersonation of human-like cognition.

 ## The Illusion of Competence

-When we hand developers the equivalent of a software power saw, we get faster cuts, but we also get faster amputations.
+When we give software developers the equivalent of a power saw, we get faster cuts, but we also get faster amputations.
 We now have the ability to introduce subtle bugs at an unprecedented speed and scale.
-Recent empirical studies are beginning to highlight exactly what those "amputations" look like in a codebase:
+Recent empirical studies are beginning to highlight exactly what those amputations look like in a codebase:

-- **The Confidence Trap:** A landmark [study from Stanford University](https://arxiv.org/abs/2211.03622) found that, in their tasks, developers using AI assistants produced code with more security vulnerabilities (such as SQL injections and encryption flaws) than those working without them.
+- **The Confidence Trap:** A [study from Stanford University](https://arxiv.org/abs/2211.03622) found that, in their tasks, developers using AI assistants produced code with more security vulnerabilities (such as SQL injections and encryption flaws) than those working without them.
 Worse, the AI-assisted developers were significantly more confident that their code was secure.
 It turns out that being confidently wrong is a feature, not a bug.
 - **The Death of Refactoring:** [GitClear recently analysed](https://www.gitclear.com/coding_on_copilot_data_shows_ais_downward_pressure_on_code_quality) over 150 million lines of code to measure AI's impact.
-They found that in 2024, the volume of "copy/pasted code" exceeded the number of "moved" (refactored) lines for the first time in history.
+They found that in 2024, the volume of copy/pasted code exceeded the number of moved (refactored) lines for the first time in history.
 Code churn has skyrocketed, and refactoring has plummeted.
-- **The Speed Paradox:** A recent randomised [controlled trial by METR](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/) evaluating experienced open-source developers found that those using AI tools actually took 19% longer to complete complex tasks, largely due to the time spent debugging plausible but entirely fictitious logic errors the AI introduced.
+- **The Speed Paradox:** A recent randomised controlled [trial by METR](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/) evaluating experienced open-source developers found that those using AI tools actually took 19% longer to complete complex tasks, largely due to the time spent debugging plausible but entirely fictitious logic errors the AI introduced.

 ## Systems Over Syntax